masq/Blog/about.md

 # When
 Whenever I feel like writing something, or whenever I get the time to write down the things I want to talk about.
 I don't plan on making any type of schedule for writing things.

+# `$ whoami`
+Spencer Walden.

+I graduated from the University of Washington (UW) in 2017 with a Bachelor of Science in Informatics with a focus in Information Assurance and CyberSecurity.
+While I was at UW, I was a undergraduate research assistant to the Computer Science and Engineering department's Networking lab, where I worked on a project called uProxy.
+My job on the project was to reverse engineer the protocol that WeChat—the popular Chinese texting app/social media platform—uses, so that we could use it as a communication channel.

+After that, I took an internship with a network security startup called Icebrg.
+While there, I worked to develop methods to detect different hacking groups and malware.
+As of this writing, I'm technically still at Icebrg as a full-time employee, but Icebrg was bought in July of 2018 by a networking company called Gigamon; so I'm now a part of the Gigamon Applied Threat Research (ATR) team!

+I've always been fascinated by hacking and computers, and started on my path to electronic enlightment by joining a FIRST robotics team my senior year of high school (shoutout to team 2471, "team mean machine").
+It was an amazing experience that really got me inducted to how to think programmatically about things.
+While at UW, I spent many hours with the UW Capture the Flag (CTF) team and the UW Collegiate Cyber Defense Competition (CCDC) team.
+In spending time with those teams, I learned a lot about computers via osmosis; that is, hanging out with a lot of people who know a lot about computers.

+In my free time, I love to travel, go to concerts, and play games with friends.
+Of course, I also enjoy nerding out with random computer-based projects too.

 # Cool?
 Cool.